Sunday, November 30, 2025

 Harry Potter Week at RISE

 At RISE, for the past two weeks they have been learning about Harry Potter related things.
-The director went me this photo of Jena.
+The director sent me this photo of Jena.
 Loved it!!
 She has enjoyed her days learning more about Harry Potter including making chocolate frogs and butter beer.

 Halloween Fun--It Is More Than Just One Day!